|

 Ain't Necessarily So - Kolodin can not endorse the performances

-by Avon Long, Lawrence Tibbett or Paul Robeson as Sportin' Life.
-They
+by Avon Long, nor Lawrence Tibbett and Paul Robeson in the role of Sportin'

-do not match the performance which John Bubbles gave in the original
+Life.
+They do not match the performance which John Bubbles gave in the

-production of Porgy and Bess in 1935 which Kolodin, then 27, must have
+original production of Porgy and Bess in 1935 which Kolodin, then 27,

-seen.
-He finds Avon Long to be an affected and self-conscious performer.
+must have attended.
+He finds Avon Long to be an affected and self-conscious

-It is just that trait which gave producer Godard Lieberson the idea
+It is just that trait which gave producer Goddard Lieberson the idea

 to have Avon Long sing Sportin' Life in the 1951 Columbia recording.